 The approach many family archivists take to this responsibility is to guard access to their data.
 My father, for example, is notably unenthusiastic about making Julia Brumfield's diaries visible to the public.
 If you force a family archivist to expose works they upload to everyone in their entirity, they simply won't share their works.

-This is where sensitive tags come in.
-At any point, a scribe may surround a passage of transcription with <sensitive>.
-When the display code renders a page of transcription, it replaces the text within the sensitive tags with a symbol or note indicating that material has been elided.
-(This symbol should probably be set when the work is configured, and default to some editorial convention.)
+tags with a symbol or note indicating that material has been elided.
+(This symbol should probably be set when the work is configured, and default to some editorial convention.)condition

-<sensitive condition="Uncle Jed has given permission for this to be printed"> I don't like that girl Jed's seeing.</sensitive>
+.
+This represents a condition to be satisfied for the tag's contents to be made visible to the public.
+Thus<sensitive condition="Uncle Jed has given permission for this to be printed"> I don't like that girl Jed's seeing.</sensitive>

 would be rendered in display and print as